-As a result of the execution of the Settlement Agreement by the Settling Parties, SDG&E has now concluded that the most likely outcome of the OII is the approval and implementation of the Settlement Agreement, although such outcome is dependent on approval by the CPUC, which is not certain.
-As a result, SDG&E expects to record in the first quarter of 2014 an increase in the after-tax impairment charge of approximately \$9 million.
+As a result of the CPUC's issuance of the ACR and the execution of the SONGS OII Amended Settlement Agreement by the Settling Parties, SDG&E has now concluded the most likely outcome of the SONGS OII proceeding is CPUC approval of the SONGS OII Amended Settlement Agreement, although such outcome is not certain.
+As a result, SDG&E expects to record an increase in the after-tax charge for the early closure of SONGS of approximately \$3 million in the third quarter of 2014.